2 bunches English spinach, trimmed

 4 large eggs

-Toasted crusty bread and roasted cherry truss tomatoes, to serve
+Toasted crusty bread + roasted cherry truss tomatoes, to serve

-- Heat 1 tbs oil in a frypan over medium heat.
+Heat 1 tbs oil in a frying pan over medium heat.
 Add the mushroom and cook for 4-5 minutes until softened.
 Add butter and leaves from 3 thyme sprigs.
 When butter is melted, toss the mushrooms to coat evenly, then divide among the ramekins.

-- Return the fry pan to medium heat, add the chorizo and fry for 1-2 minutes each side until golden and caramelised around the edges.
-Drain on paper towel and add to ramekins, leaving room in the centre for the cracked egg.
+Return the fry pan to medium heat, add the chorizo and fry for 1-2 minutes each side until golden and caramelised around the edges.
+Drain on paper towel and add to ramekins, leaving room in the center for the cracked egg.

-- Place cream in a jug and season.
+Place cream in a jug and season.
 Pour into the ramekins, then dot with goat’s cheese.
-Crack an egg into the centre of each dish, season well and top with a few extra thyme leaves.
+Crack an egg into the center of each dish, season well and top with a few extra thyme leaves.